- Chinese artichoke is a tuber crop native to China, Japan, and Korea.

 Soil should drain well and be in the vicinity of neutral pH for Chinese artichoke.

-Little information is available about optimum soil conditions for Florida betony, but it performs well in the same soil conditions as Chinese artichoke for us.
-The fact that it is a noxious weed of lawns throughout the Southeast suggests that it probably tolerates a wide range of soil conditions.
+Little information is available about optimum soil conditions for Florida betony and the Lycopus species, but they perform well in the same soil conditions as Chinese artichoke for us.
+The fact that Florida betony is a noxious weed of lawns throughout the Southeast suggests that it probably tolerates a wide range of soil conditions.

 Seed of marsh woundwort and Florida betony has a storage life of at least 3 years at 50° F (10° C).